jeremyckahn/rekapi/docs/api.md

 Kapi.prototype.isPlaying ()
 ````

-Returns whether or not the animation is playing (meaning not paused or stopped).
+Return whether or not the animation is playing (meaning not paused or stopped).

 ### animationLength